MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-dataformat.md

 ---
-description: Specifies a data package format such as text or HTML format that the app can share.
+description: Specifies a data package format such as text or HTML format that the app can share (Windows 8.1).
 Search.Product: eADQiWindows 10XVcnh
 title: DataFormat (extensions schema for Windows 8.1) ms.assetid: a9aa181e-236d-4d33-adcd-54ec8e656891